braedynl/matrixlib/README.md

 This project is available through [pip](https://pip.pypa.io/en/stable/) (requires Python 3.9 or later, 3.11 recommended):

 ```
-pip install matrices-py
+pip install matrixlib
 ```

-**Warning**:  Matrices-Py is currently in its infancy, and may see future changes that are not always backwards compatible.
+**Warning**:  MatrixLib is currently in its infancy, and may see future changes that are not always backwards compatible.

 The current iteration of this library is in **beta**.
 Further testing is being conducted at the moment.